New founders

 Product Studios and Launchpads

-This is where we live!
-A product studio or Launchpad model, like ours here at AppyCamper, is built specifically for founders.
-We jump in as your strategic technical co-founder, becoming a genuine part of your team.
+Where agencies typically tailor to more established businesses – smaller, boutique product studios are built specifically to work with founders.
 The goal isn't just to take orders; it's about challenging your assumptions, honing a razor-sharp MVP, and launching it efficiently on a fixed timeline.

 Freelance Squads